 For MN terminated SCG bearer and SN terminated MCG bearer, the terminated node, e.g., MN in case of MN terminated SCG bearer, configures the configuration to UE.

-For configuring packet delay measurement D1 specified in TS 38.314 [18] in case of split bearer: only one node can configure the measurement to UE, and the UE reports the measurement result to corresponding node where the configuration was received from.
+For configuring UL PDCP packet average delay (as specified in clause 4.3.1.1 in TS 38.314 [18]) in case of split bearer: only the terminated node of the split bearer can configure the measurement to UE, and the UE reports the measurement result to corresponding node where the configuration was received from.

 5.4.2 RRC_IDLE & RRC_INACTIVE